QuiltMC/rfcs/structure/0062-quilt-community-collab.md

     * A method of accessing the community directly (for example, a Discord server invitation)
     * A statement that shows that this RFC (and all other relevant public documentation) has been read and understood
     * Whether the community intends to be part of the voting process and, if so, documentation on how that community will follow the voting process (or a commitment to figuring that out before the community may vote on anything)
-2. Once the above information has been provided, a Manager informs voting-eligible Program members on the Discord server, and opens a discussion thread to figure out how the Program members feel about the new community, and to discuss anything relevant to the application
+2. Once the above information has been provided, a Manager informs all Program members on the Discord server, and opens a discussion thread to figure out how the Program members feel about the new community, and to discuss anything relevant to the application
 3. A Discord channel is set up to allow the administrators and moderators from the new community (who are to be invited and given the Invitee role) to talk with existing Program members regarding their application
 4. Once the voting-eligible Program members have informally agreed that enough information has been gathered, the vote may be created (with options to approve or deny the vote) --- it must be done in a channel the Invitees don't have access to, and follow the voting process outlined earlier in this document
 5. Once the vote has concluded, the discussion channel must be archived and kept read-only, so it can be reviewed later on if needed